YouWishh/oceans_subnet/README.md

 ### Reward Factors:

 **📊 Liquidity Amount**
-How much liquidity they provide to the pools, measured as the total value in USD of their positions
+How much liquidity they provide to the pools, measured as the total value in TAO of their positions

 **🎯 Pool Selection**
 Whether the pools they supply were selected by the α-Stake voting of the holders